anubhavparas/ransac-implementation/README.md

 ![alt text](./images/result_dataset1.PNG?raw=true "Representation of curves for dataset 1")

-We can see that the model estimated by least-square(LS) method (in red) and the one esti- mated by RANSAC method (blue) lie very close to each other.
+We can see that the model estimated by least-square(LS) method (in red) and the one estimated by RANSAC method (blue) lie very close to each other.
 This suggests that LS method anyway shows good results with data that does not have abnormal points/noise/outliers.

 ---